replicatedhq/replicated-docs/docs/enterprise/updating-licenses.md

 # Updating Licenses

-You can check if there are any changes on your license through the License tab on the Replicated admin console.
+You can check if there are any changes on your license using the License tab on the Replicated admin console.

-## Syncing a License

-### Online Licenses
+## Update Online Licenses

-Click **Sync license** on the right side of the license wrapper to get the latest updates on your current license.
+Click **Sync license** on the right side of the license pane to get the latest updates on your current license.
-This will update your license and create a new release with the new changes.

 ![Online License](/images/online-license-tab.png)

-- A "License is already up to date" note will appear if no changes are detected.
+- A **License is already up to date** note appears if no changes are detected.
-- A "License synced successfully" note will appear when the changes are successfully applied.
+- A **License synced successfully** note appears when the changes are successfully applied.

-### Air Gap Licenses
+## Update Air Gap Licenses

-Click **Upload license** on the right side of the license wrapper and select the latest license from your machine.
+Click **Upload license** on the right side of the license pane and select the latest license from your machine.
-The admin console will then check if there are any updates on your current license and will create a new release with the new changes.

 ![Airgap License](/images/airgap-license-tab.png)

-- A "License is already up to date" note will appear if no changes are detected.
+- A **License is already up to date** note appears if no changes are detected.
-- A "License uploaded successfully" note will appear when the changes are successfully applied.
+- A **License uploaded successfully** note appears when the changes are successfully applied.

-## Changing a Community License
+## Change Community Licenses

 If you have a community license, you can change your license by uploading a new one.
 This allows you to upgrade from a community version of the software without having to reinstall the admin console and the application.